Celebrating Christmas abroad

 8. With my friends from Korea – Did you know Korea is one of the largest and fastest growing Christian population in Asia?
 We had the best night singing Christmas carols.
 Loud and, again and again, our favorites ones.
 It was the first time I saw a Santa in a blue Santa suit.
 He is known as known as Santa Harabujee) or Grandpa Santa.

-9. Spending Christmas in Spain was a wonderful experience.
+9. Spending Christmas in Spain was an enjoyable experience.
 With our friends from Madrid, we saw many life-sized manger scenes and the first time we celebrated the Eve of Epiphany (January 5th).
 The Three Wise Men placed gifts in the shoes our children left outside of the hotel door.
 The hotel manager asked us to join in this tradition.

 10. Our son, Grant after visiting the Czech Republic told us of the festival of Saint Nicholas on December 6th and the Three Kings Day on January 6th.
-That sounds like a whole month long of wonderful food and fun.
-I did like the gold-coloured sweet Christmas bread – (vánočka or štola).
+That sounds like a whole month long of fantastic food and fun.
+I did like the gold-colored sweet Christmas bread – (vánočka or štola).

 12. With family – any location.
 Special memories made and shared.
-Christmas is truly the time to connect.
+Christmas is indeed the time to connect.
 We often celebrate with rituals that involve food and fun memories.